SOME THINGS TO DO YOU MIGHT NOT HEAR ABOUT

 ATLAS MOUNTAIN FOOTHILLS

-On the corner of Avenue de FAR and Ave President Kennedy is a little Museum showing photographs and articles from the Agadir earthquake in 1960.
+On the corner of Avenue de FAR and Ave President Kennedy is a little Museum (Exposition Memoire) showing photographs and articles from the Agadir earthquake in 1960.
 20 dhs and very interesting.
 Theres a guide who is happy to give you more info in English or leave you to wander.
 Afterwards take a walk around the gardens which are the prettiest in Agadir.

 If you continue along Avenue President Kennedy a few blocks, past Talborjt Mosquee on your left, at the next junction there is another lush park JARDIN IBN ZAIDOUN on the right, nice to find in the middle of town.
 This one has a childrens playground too.